matthiasmullie/mullie.eu/_posts/2014-12-06-5-things-remote-working-taught-me-about-productivity.md

 yours) is warranted.

-# 3. Work when you work best

-I used to get up early to go to work.
-Since I started working remotely & find myself in another timezone, that changed.
-The daily standup call is in my evenings so that's where my schedule started drifting to.

-I'm not a morning person: afternoon & evenings is when I get my work done.
-I still work the same amount of time, but I can now wake up full of energy, ready to tackle today's big challenges.

-And sometimes, I have one of those days where I'm really on a roll and don't stop before finally wrapping things up at night.
-Furthermore, being able to run personal errands during business hours also makes organising life a lot easier.

-# 4. Find time to focus
+# 3. Find time to focus

 Instead of scrambling for little bits of time in between meetings and other interruptions, I can now focus for longer periods of time - the rest of my team is sleeping anyway!

-Since I somewhat resemble a zombie in the morning, that's when I do tedious tasks like triaging email, following up on projects & reviewing trivial patches.
+Since I'm not a morning person, that's when I do tedious tasks like triaging email, following up on projects & reviewing trivial patches.
 Afternoons are dedicated to coding, for hours on end, perfect to get [in the zone](http://en.wikipedia.org/wiki/Flow_%28psychology%29)!

-# 5. Focus on work, not hours
+# 4. Focus on work, not hours

-In a creative endeavor like programming, there's no real tangible, measurable *unit of work*, so quantifying it is quite hard.
+In a creative endeavor like programming, there's no real tangible, measurable *unit of work*, so quantifying it is pretty hard.
 There's little direct correlation between hours and amount of work done.
 Usually, you just know when you've done well: you'll feel intense self-satisfaction about your work.